 This week on “Life Vibes” I sat down with Amber Peterson, owner of Zen Spa in Stephenville, Texas to discuss the widespread health benefits of massage therapy.
 Peterson has been a massage therapist for 15 years, receiving her massage license from Wellness Skills in Dallas, Texas.
 She is also a certified massage instructor and practices many types of massage including:

-- Hot Stone – heated, smooth stones placed on the body to loosen tight muscles and align energy centers in the body
+- A hot stone massage austin – heated, smooth stones placed on the body to loosen tight muscles and align energy centers in the body

-- Deep Tissue – targets the deeper layers of the muscles
+- A deep Tissue – targets the deeper layers of the muscles

 - Ashiatsu – oriental bar therapy foot massage